mouchtaris/geodaisia/README.md

 # Geodaisia

-Geodaisia (Γεωδαισία) is a small utility program which (is supposed to) figure out and draw equal-height lines on a map.
+Geodaisia (Γεωδαισία) is a small utility program which (is supposed to) figure out and draw equal-height lines (contour lines) on a map.
 The input for the program is a list of points, along with their coordinates and their supposed height.
 The output is an SVG file which describes/draws these points, as well as the equal-height lines among them.